Job Automation: Troubleshooting

 “Cannot send email.
 There are no linked contacts with ‘Notify’ toggled on”

 What went wrong: A job with a Send Email automation couldn’t be automatically added to a pipeline or couldn’t be automoved to the next stage.
-This happened because the job is either for (1) an account with no users with the NOTIFY toggle turned on or (2) an account that is still offline (the user of the account cannot receive email from TaxDome until they have activated the account).
+This happened because the job is for an account that is still offline (the user of the account cannot receive email from TaxDome until they have activated the account).

-The fix: In the Failed to add Jobs to Pipeline box, click on the account name, go to the Info tab, then either invite the client to use their TaxDome portal by turning the LOGIN toggle on (to see detailed instructions, go here) and/or turn on the NOTIFY toggle for at least one of the linked contacts (for more details, go here).
+The fix: In the Failed to add Jobs to Pipeline box, click on the account name, go to the Info tab, then invite the client to use their TaxDome portal by turning the LOGIN toggle on (to see detailed instructions, go here).

 “‘From’ field is empty in the email template”